Featured Offer / GitHub Flows

 English example

-Method and book
+Method layer and book